jeremytammik/tbc/a/2022_logging.md

 We are particularly interested in deciphering user commands executed within Revit, such as zooming in/out, changing views, inserting elements, modifying parameters, etc.
 Despite efforts to utilize Regular Expressions (Regex) for parsing the Journal Files, we have not been successful.
 The format and volume of the data have proven to be challenging.

-How can we interprete Journal Files effectively?
+How can we interpret Journal Files effectively?

 **Answer:** As you may know, Autodesk provides no official support for any use whatsoever of journal files, so you are basically on you own there.
 In spite of that, The Building Coder has occasionally performed some research in this area and also shared numerous results from other developers in the [category *Journal*](https://thebuildingcoder.typepad.com/blog/journal/).